FrankysWeb/Clean-ExchangeLogs/README.md

 $UnifiedContentPath = "D:\Exchange Server\TransportRoles\data\Temp\UnifiedContent"
 ```

-Download and copy this scrip to an Excchange Server.
+Download and copy this script to an Excchange Server.
 Run this script:

 ```
 .\Clean-ExchangeLogs.ps1
 ```

+## Thanks!
+This script was first published on [Ali Tajran Website](https://www.alitajran.com/cleanup-logs-exchange-2013-2016-2019/),
+I modified Ali's script to cover Exchange Unfified Content Directory and add some stats to the output.

-## Tested Windows Server Versions
+## Tested Exchange / Windows Server Versions

  - Exchange Server 2016
  - Exchange Server 2019